 Math expression is true

 This condition triggers the rule when the mathematical expression you define is true.
 To add a field, click Field.
 To add a value, click Value.
-HPE Consumption Analytics Portal validates your expression as you build it.
+HPE Consumption Analytics platform validates your expression as you build it.
 If the expression is valid, the expression builder box turns green.
 If the expression is not valid, the expression builder box turns red and the number of errors display.

 For example, you can trigger a rule when the VM CPU Count field is less than 4 and the VM Memory GB field is greater than 8: